Rashid-505/Blitz/README.md

 - Be specific: *"Fix only grammar and punctuation.
 Do not change the meaning, tone, or wording."*
 - End with: *"Return only the result, with no commentary or explanation."*
 - The AI respects these constraints across all supported models.

 ---

+## Automatic updates

+Blitz checks GitHub Releases for newer versions.
+To check manually:

+- **Menu bar** → **Check for Updates…**
+- **Settings → General → Updates → Check for Updates**

+When an update is available, click **Download & Install**.
+Blitz will:

+1. Download the `.dmg` from GitHub Releases
+2. Mount the disk image
+3. Launch a background installer script
+4. Quit itself — the script copies the new bundle over `/Applications/Blitz.app` and relaunches

+No manual downloads or drag-and-drop needed.

+---